msu-csc232-fa23/arrays/README.md

 ### Task 2: Declare and process a multidimensional array

-1. Let's begin by examining the declarations in [task02.h](include/task02.h).
+1. Let us again begin by examining the declarations in [task02.h](include/task02.h).
-2. Next, let's examine the code in [task02.cpp](src/main/cpp/task02.cpp).
+2. And now, let's examine the code in [task02.cpp](src/main/cpp/task02.cpp).

 Noteworthy observations: